fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

       - ``evaluate_classification``
       - MCore ``evaluate``
       - Aggregate loss, accuracy/perplexity, and performance metrics
-    * - Post-training prediction/generation
+    * - Post-training direct prediction/generation
       - Not required
       - ``predict_classification``
-      - MCore ``generate`` or SGLang ``generate_sglang``
+      - MCore ``generate``
       - Per-sample logits or generated tokens; no evaluation metrics
+    * - Post-training scheduler-backed offline generation
+      - Not required
+      - —
+      - SGLang ``generate_sglang``
+      - Per-request generated tokens; no evaluation metrics

 ``evaluate_classification`` requires every dataset item to be ``(image, target)``.
 Likewise, ``llm.evaluate`` requires ``input_ids``, ``labels``, and an optional ``loss_mask``.
 Prediction and generation do not read ground truth: Vision ignores targets even if items are ``(image, target)``, while LLM generation accepts prompts only.
-All three roles belong to training or offline workflows; the SGLang path includes no HTTP server, router, or other online-serving control plane.
+All four roles belong to training or offline workflows.
+SGLang ``Engine`` includes an internal execution scheduler for requests and the KV pool, but the SpikingJelly path includes no HTTP server, router, or other online-serving control plane.

 Vision
 ^^^^^^